 If you’re employed, the employer-based health insurance program can cover you.
 In this case, the employer can refer you to an appropriate health center.
 Similarly, members of the military are often covered under TRICARE insurance.
 Many drug treatment centers in Texas will also accept private health insurance.

 If you’re still confused, get help from a professional health resource or call one of the many Texas rehabilitation centers.
-Here are few important resources that can assist almost everyone:
+Here are a few important resources that can assist almost everyone:

 Helpful Resources for Rehab in Texas

 - Alcoholics Anonymous is a well-known mutual aid fellowship that helps individuals overcome alcohol addiction.

 - Narcotics Anonymous helps people with varied substance use disorders.
 It is the second-largest 12-step organization in the world.